Writer Drew Magary, Famous For His ‘Why Your NFL Team Sucks’ Stories, Resigns From Deadspin Amid Writer Exodus

 Drew Magary is the latest writer to leave the website after a management decree that writers “stick to sports.”
 As Deadline noted, Deadspin was founded in 2005 originally as a sports-centered site, but has since branched out into covering social, political, and entertainment stories that may or may not have a direct connection to sports.

 The site was purchased in April by Great Hill Partners, a private equity firm that also picked up a package of other sites once belonging to the Gawker network.
-The new decree and the firing of writers who strayed from writing about sports has sent shockwaves through the world of sports journalism, drawing comparisons to the rapid demise of Gawker after Hulk Hogan won a massive defamation suit against the news outlet.
+The new decree and the firing of writers who strayed from writing about sports have sent shockwaves through the world of sports journalism, drawing comparisons to the rapid demise of Gawker after Hulk Hogan won a massive defamation suit against the news outlet.

-As Deadline noted, the unraveling of Deadpin has drawn a range of different reactions.
+As Deadline noted, the unraveling of Deadspin has drawn a range of reactions.

 “A cross-section of journalists, labor activists and others wary of corporate control of media have championed the cause of the Deadspin staffers who have left, filling Twitter with sympathetic commentary,” the report noted.
 “Many others, including longtime rivals in the sports arena like Barstool Sports and frequent targets like Fox Sports’ Jason Whitlock, have voiced far less sympathetic views of the situation.”